jasonxchen/spotifly/README.md

 * [x] Search for exercises from API results
 * [x] Allow pagination of exercises on exercises/index.ejs view to cut down on API request time
 * [x] Add About page and other links
-* [ ] Add option to write notes on each exercise in routine
+* [x] Add option to edit notes on each exercise in routine
 * [ ] Save other users' routines to your own (make a copy)
 * [ ] Implement more search categories (e.g. by routine titles)
 * [ ] Use modals instead of /new and /edit pages